-Through discussion of readings as well and experiments and simulations, we will investigate the history, methods and nature of science, and how science has interacted with politics and society and culture (often via economic and technological channels).
+Through discussion of readings as well and experiments and simulations, we will investigate the history, methods and nature of science, and how "science" has interacted with politics and society and culture (often via economy or technology channels).
 Examples from all areas of science will be used, and each student will do special work in their area of particular interest.
 Intended for Science Education majors.